-Students pursuing the Women and Gender Studies undergraduate minor or emphasis explore issues related to women and gender from a variety of interdisciplinary approaches, emphasizing the intersections of gender with race, ethnicity, class, and sexuality.
+Students pursuing the Women & Gender Studies undergraduate major, minor, or emphasis explore issues related to women and gender from a variety of interdisciplinary approaches, emphasizing the intersections of gender with race, ethnicity, class, and sexuality.
+WGST offers both BA and BS options: the BA emphasizes interdisciplinary and theoretical engagement, while the BS emphasizes application and activism.

 Course Examples by Year